"No sense of celebration" as Israel holds third election in a year

 But his re-election bid has been complicated since the last election by his indictment on charges of bribery, breach of trust and fraud over allegations he granted state favors worth hundreds of millions of dollars to Israeli media barons in return for gifts and favorable coverage.
 The trial is due to begin on March 17, when post-election coalition wheeling and dealing is likely to be in full swing.

-Gantz calls Netanyahu "the defendant" and has accused him of seeking to retain the power to promote legislation that would bar authorities from putting a sitting prime minister on trial.
-Netanyahu says Gantz, 60, would need Arab politicians' support in parliament to form a government and they would tie his hands in any military action in the region.
+Gantz calls Netanyahu "the defendant" and has accused him of seeking to retain power to promote legislation that would bar authorities from putting a sitting prime minister on trial.
+Netanyahu has portrayed Gantz, 60, as a "coward", saying he would need Arab politicians' support in parliament to form a government and that they would tie his hands in any military action in the region.

-He has portrayed Gantz as a "coward" incapable of confronting the many dangers Israel faces in a tense region and has suggested he is hiding secrets that would open him to blackmail by its foe Iran.
-The Israeli military said in a statement it had targeted a vehicle in the Syrian-controlled Golan Heights on Monday after an attempted sniper attack from the area.
-The frontier has been tense throughout Syria's civil war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)